Nonparametric Group Variable Selection with Multivariate Response for Connectome-Based Modeling of Cognitive Scores: Application to Human Connectome Project

-Based on the posterior inclusion probabilities $P(\gamma_g=1\mid\by)$ of each group, we list the 23 brain regions in decreasing order.
+Median probability model, consisting of only those predictors whose marginal posterior probability of inclusion is at least 0.5 is a popular choice for model selection in spike and slab prior based high dimensional regression.
+However, such approaches may not be optimal if there are highly correlated covariates \citep{barbieri2004optimal}.
+This is indeed the case in our connectome application.
+Thus, we take an alternative route for inference.
+Based on the marginal posterior inclusion probabilities $P(\gamma_g=1\mid\by)$ of each group, we list the 23 brain regions in decreasing order.
 Below are the top ten regions from that list, along with some citations in brackets that studied or discussed its role in cognitive tasks.
 The regions are left anterior cingulate \citep{stevens2011anterior}, left pre central \citep{padmala2010interactions}, left lateral occipital \citep{shiohama2019left}, left posterior cingulate \citep{burgess2000cognitive}, left fusiform \citep{tsapkini2010orthography}, right inferior temporal \citep{schnellbacher2020functional}, right temporal lobe \citep{chan2009clinical}, right superior temporal sulcus \citep{westphal2013functional}, left lateral orbitofrontal \citep{jonker2015role, nogueira2017lateral}, and right supra marginal \citep{hartwigsen2010phonological}.
 There are six regions from the left hemisphere and four from the right hemisphere.
 In the above list, The regions such as the left anterior cingulate, left lateral orbitofrontal are known to be associated with decision-making.
 Among the other regions, the left lateral occipital, left fusiform, right inferior temporal, right superior temporal sulcus, and left lateral orbitofrontal are responsible for different aspects of visual recognition.
 The left posterior cingulate is an important component of the default mode network.